Gavrylychev/js-color-game/README.md

 # udemyCourse
-there some tasks from udemyCourse for JS
+here some tasks from udemyCourse for JS